Ckane55/Dragonfly/README.md

 #Step 4
-Create 4 terminals in VScode and run all 4 commands in each terminal
+Create 4 terminals in VScode and each command:

 Create 2 Publisher instances
 ```bash